Bilirubin in Urine Causes Symptoms and Treatments: Detection and More

 · Imaging tests (ultrasound, MRI, or CT scans) to evaluate liver and bile duct health

 In complex cases, a liver biopsy may be necessary to determine the extent of liver damage.
+Other tests may also be used to confirm the diagnosis and guide treatment decisions.

 See Related: What Does Urobilinogen in Urine Mean?